metal-crow/Dark-Souls-PvP-AI/README.md

     * usually tell how they attack by how long it's been since they last attacked

 ## TODO
-weapon attack speed analysis for trading avoidance more advanced backstab tactics instead of only take available. sometimes missing due to dead angling toggling timing off for some weapons. why? better velocity measure when a weapon can poise break immediatly, do a more cautous back away attack style blood loss vulnerable to parrying crashing when gui disabled

   * **TOP Priority**
+    * toggling timing off for some weapons. why?
+    * weapon attack speed analysis for trading avoidance
+    * more advanced backstab tactics instead of only take available.
+    * sometimes missing due to dead angling
+    * better velocity measure
+    * when enemy weapon can poise break immediatly, do a more cautous back away attack style
     * If behind enemy, dont have to dodge, if their attack wont hit me.
     * spear game too strong.
 Dynamic range fix? no, i also just dont know how to fight spears.
     * any attack can be parried. allow ai to parry sometimes.
+    * improve ai's vulnerablity to parrying
     * should attack even when enemy attacking, just determine their direction and attack to their side or behind.
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that